JuliaLang/julia/README.md

 - **[wget]** or **[curl]**      — to automatically download external libraries (Linux defaults to `wget`, OS X and FreeBSD to `curl`).
 - **[m4]**                      — needed to build GMP.

-With the exception of `gfortran`, these are standard on most Linux systems and on any OS X system with `Xcode` and Apple's Developer Tools installed.
 Julia uses the following external libraries, which are automatically downloaded (or in a few cases, included in the Julia source repository) and then compiled from source the first time you run `make`:

 - **[LLVM]**                — compiler infrastructure.
 Currently, julia requires LLVM 3.0.